rbms-bsc/DCRMR/_pages/Additional-notes/Degree-granting-institution.md

 ## 9.122.2 RDA definition and scope

-<a name="9.122.2.1">9.122.2.1</a> A corporate body who approves a work that is a thesis associated with an academic degree.
+<a name="9.122.2.1">9.122.2.1</a> A corporate body who approves a work that is a thesis or dissertation associated with an academic degree.

 ## 9.122.3 General rule

-<a name="9.122.3.1">9.122.3.1</a> Record the name of the institution or faculty to which the thesis was presented.
+<a name="9.122.3.1">9.122.3.1</a> Record the name of the institution or faculty to which the thesis or dissertation was presented.

 >Example:
 ><CITE>Harvard College</CITE>